-That’s a shame because relationship counsellors, life coaches or therapists are professionally trained to dig deep into the psyche of couples, so that both of them can understand what’s going on.
+That’s a shame because relationship counselors, life coaches, or therapists are professionally trained to dig deep into the psyche of couples so that both of them can understand what’s going on.

 These professionals can deliver potentially crucial advice to help you get your relationship back on track.

-Relationship counselling is available online, or you can search for face-to-face support in your hometown.
+Relationship counseling is available online, or you can search for face-to-face support in your hometown.

 18. Be Prepared To Walk Away